Revindication of Orthodox churches in the Second Polish Republic: The attitude of state authorities

-The case for recovery in the Sejm

 The problem of church ownership was repeatedly on parliamentary agendas, being raised by different groups.
 On July 28, 1922, at the request of the Administrative Commission, the Sejm adopted a resolution in which the government was called upon to submit a resolution, which would regulate the issue of the return of Catholic objects confiscated by the Tsarist regime (it did not refer to whether the objects were of Roman Catholic or Eastern Catholic origin though).
 Since it did not have an adequate resolution, the Committee on the Constitution began to receive large numbers of letters about specific churches and monasteries, written by local Catholics.
 The Commission moved debate on the issue in the Sejm to 8 February 1924.
 The result was resolutions in the first Parliament demanded a law regulating the issue, and the second individual administration confirmed recovery of a Catholic church in Lutsk.
 Ukrainian MPs demanded a third resolution, which asked for Parliament to restrain from further Orthodox property acquisitions until the publication of the relevant act.
 This proposal was rejected.